dpinela/HollowKnight.RandoMapMod/README.md

     - Disabled other Pin styles
     - Disabled prereq markers (!)

- - Possible bugs that need to be fixed:
+ - Bugs that need to be fixed:
+    - The rando Pins will be wrong until the next time you reopen the game
+    - Sometimes a stray Pin will appear in-game
     - Shop Pin doesn't disappear when it is exhausted of items, but earlier instead
     - Some Pins might not be in the right place
     - The "reachable" Pins are based on the items found in the RandomizerHelperLog.txt.
 These don't include items that aren't randomized.